 This section describes the errors that are related to this API, the reasons for each error, and the expected next step.

-Account pending registration (error code 206001) - returned when you call a method that performs social login, such as this method, and the registration process has not been finalized, or the schema defines fields as required and one or more of these fields are missing from the user Profile or data.
-The expected next step is: if the schema defines fields that are required and one or more of these fields are missing from the user profile or data, call accounts.setAccountInfo.
+- Account pending registration (error code 206001) - returned when the registration process has not been finalized, or the schema defines fields as required and one or more of these fields are missing for this user.In the initial call to accounts.register, the response will include missing fields, but in subsequent calls, use the include parameter to include missing-required-fields; These will be returned in the response as an array:The expected next step is: if the schema defines fields that are required and one or more of these fields are missing from the user profile or data, call accounts.setAccountInfo.
 If the registration process has not been finalized, call accounts.finalizeRegistration.

-CAPTCHA verification failed (error code 400021) - returned when the registration policy states that requireCaptcha is "true", and the CAPTCHA verification fails when a user tries to register.
+- CAPTCHA verification failed (error code 400021) - returned when the registration policy states that requireCaptcha is "true", and the CAPTCHA verification fails when a user tries to register.

-Login identifier exists (error code 403043) - returned when email is defined as the loginIdentifier in the accountOptions policy, and the email address received from the provider exists in the system but is associated with a different user.
+- Login identifier exists (error code 403043) - returned when email is defined as the loginIdentifier in the accountOptions policy, and the email address received from the provider exists in the system but is associated with a different user.
 The expected next step: call accounts.linkAccounts to merge between the account identified by the provided UID and the account identified by the provided login credentials (loginID + password).

-Validation errors - the validationErrors object is an array of validation errors; each validation error is made up of an errorCode , a message, and a fieldName .
+- Validation errors - the validationErrors object is an array of validation errors; each validation error is made up of an errorCode , a message, and a fieldName .
 The errorCode and message specify what error occurred and the fieldName specifies which field had a validation error.
 When an invalid field type is used, i.e. a string instead of an integer, or if a wrong format is used, i.e. an email address that is not in a correct format, an "Invalid parameter value" error is returned (error code 400006).
 A validation error is returned whenever there is a data validation error regarding one of the following required fields: username, password, securityQuestion, secretAnswer, email.
 The expected next step is: call the API method again with the missing info.